jetsonhacks/postFlash/README.md

 As a mobile device, the Jetson is configured to save power by promoting lower clock speeds and turning off CPU cores.
 As a desktop machine, this is not as much of a concern, so a startup script to maximize CPU and GPU performance is installed.
 There is some extra power draw after this procedure (~0.5W).

-USB 3.0 is disabled in the stock setup, this script enables USB 3.0 on startup.
+USB 3.0 is disabled in the stock setup, this script enables USB 3.0.

 Startup scripts are stored in /usr/local/bin